 it all working, they can be turned off one by one (to make it easier to

-locate any problems) if you wish by typing drakxservices as root.
+locate any problems) by typing drakxservices as root.

 Let's try to do it manually!

 Note: Setup is slightly different for a dial-up modem - see ics_modem.html